 General Educational Resources

-You are welcome to take advantage of our field experience in educational rocketry by using the set of free online resources listed below.
-Our guides are chock full of practical suggestions.
+Take advantage of our experience in educational rocketry by using the set of free online resources listed below.
+Our guides are full of practical suggestions.
 They are produced by members who have helped teachers and youth group leaders like yourself all over the United States.

 NASA Rocketry Resources—NASA publishes a wide range of online reference resources on rocketry suitable for classroom and student use, ranging from basic rocket science theory to specific information on the basics of model rocketry.